Investing in Asia: Grasping Corporate Governance Nuances Is Key

 It begins with a cautionary tale.

-“Do you know scallops are good swimmers?” she asked the audience at the recent CFA Institute Equity Research and Valuation Conference 2018.
+“Do you know scallops are good swimmers?” she asked the audience at the CFA Institute Equity Research and Valuation Conference 2018.

 “Many investors learn that fact from a listed company in an unexpected way.
 A few years ago, there was a big seafood producer in Asia that invested heavily in expanding their scallop farm.
 Everything seemed to progress really well.
 Until one day, the company put out a surprising announcement.
 A large number of scallops disappeared.
 How?
 The management said, ‘Well, they’re just great swimmers.
 Maybe they just swam away.’
 That’s not the end of the story though.”